Veterans BenefitsApril 17, 2026 · 10 min read · By Dan Stevens

 The Takeaway

 VA math is not intuitive, and most veterans filing their first claims expect their ratings to add up normally.
 They do not — by design.
-The combined ratings formula reflects a "diminishing whole person" model: each additional disability is applied to whatever functional capacity remains, not to the original 100%.
+The § 4.25 table reflects a diminishing-returns model: each additional disability is applied to whatever functional capacity remains, not to the original 100%.
 Reaching 100% through accumulated individual ratings is nearly impossible under this model.

 What is possible: understanding where your current combined value sits, identifying which new conditions would cross a rounding threshold, and filing accordingly.
 The difference between 70% and 80% is $3,524/year in tax-free income.
 The difference between 80% and 90% is another $3,122/year.